i30101/wso-scripts/README.md

 Running your mBot:
 - Connect your robot to your computer via a USB-B cable
-- Select the right port/board and set it as an `Ardunio Uno`
+- Select the right port/board and your board to `Ardunio Uno`
 - Hit the arrow or "upload" button to flash code to the Arduino
 - If you installed the MakeBlock library, your mBot should be up and running
 <br>